makatalin/smart-waste-management/README.md

 # Smart Waste Management

 This project is an IoT-based system designed to enhance waste management efficiency.
+It is part of the final assignment program at VERN' University.
 It uses sensors to monitor waste bin fill levels, detect environmental conditions, and optimize waste collection routes.
 The core components include a Raspberry Pi, which processes sensor data, and a web application for real-time data visualization and management.

 ## Key Features
 - **Real-Time Monitoring**: Sensors track fill levels, temperature, tilt, and detect fire or smoke in waste bins.